 Weeds are a serious problem in urban areas.
 They smother and kill native plants that wildlife depend on.
 Though some invasive plants became popular as landscape plants because they grow quickly and in many conditions, those same traits mean they can take over yards and natural areas.
 Some are so aggressive they damage property; others increase erosion by killing deep-rooted plants which held the soil.
 Invasive plants degrade habitat and are a major cause of global biodiversity loss.

 Weeds cost governments and landowners millions of dollars every year, but many can be controlled inexpensively and without harm to the environment if they are caught early.
-The fact sheets below will help you learn about common and high-priority weeds, and how to control them without resorting to harmful chemicals.
+We can help you determine the best solution for managing weeds on your property.

 Urban Weed Fact Sheets

-Download these helpful guides, available in English and Spanish.
+The fact sheets below will help you learn about common and high-priority weeds, and how to control them without resorting to harmful chemicals.
+These helpful guides are available in English and Spanish.
 Descargue a estos guías útiles – ¡disponible en español y inglés!

 More Useful Resources